Binary vision: The merging black hole binary mass distribution via iterative density estimation: Results including GW190814

 \section{Results including GW190814}

-In addition to our main results from significant \ac{BBH} events in GWTC-3, we examine the effect of including the outlier event GW190814 \citep{LIGOScientific:2020zkf} with low secondary mass $m_2= 2.59\,\msun$ $(q=0.112)$.
+In addition to our main results from significant \ac{BBH} events in GWTC-3, we examine the effect of including the outlier event GW190814 \citep{LIGOScientific:2020zkf} with low secondary mass $m_2= 2.59\,\msun$ $(q=0.11)$, which may be consistent either with a very massive neutron star or light black hole.
 We slightly extend the range of $m_2$ over which the KDE is evaluated in order to include the additional event.
 Fig.~\ref{fig:twod_iterativeratewithgw190814} summarizes our results, which are also briefly discussed in the main text.